Science and Inclusion: Going beyond the slogans

-On November 8, SHAD hosted the youngest panel at the Canadian Science Policy Conference in Ottawa.
-Eva Greyeyes, Alex Bouchard and Joseph Tafese, three SHAD Fellows, shared their perspectives and experiences with geographical, economic and philosophical inclusion.
+On November 8, Shad hosted the youngest panel at the Canadian Science Policy Conference in Ottawa.
+Eva Greyeyes, Alex Bouchard and Joseph Tafese, three Shads, shared their perspectives and experiences with geographical, economic and philosophical inclusion.

-The room was buzzing with awe at these young panelists.
-Panel attendee Vanessa Sung tweeted:
+The room was buzzing with awe at these young panelists: